Workplace Safety Still Needs a Human Component

 In the U.S., the workforce is safer than they have ever been.
 Central to this improvement in safety is an increased use of technology.

-In today’s factories and plants, automation plays a vital role in safety processes.
-Machinery has the capacity to sense potential problems that far exceeds anything our human senses can measure.
+In today's factories and plants, automation plays a vital role in safety processes.
+Machinery has the capacity to sense potential problems that far exceed anything our human senses can measure.
 Gas leaks, valve malfunctions, down to the smallest element just starting to behave at a sub-par level — can be detected and reported on immediately.

 In short, the systems that are in place are sound.
 Systems and processes are understood by everyone on the factory or plant floor.
-There is a widespread confidence that procedures are now in place to protect and monitor, providing an essential early warning before something catastrophic can potentially occur.
+There is widespread confidence that procedures are now in place to protect and monitor, providing an essential early warning before something catastrophic can potentially occur.

 The Dangers of Routine

 Automating safety is cost-effective and relatively straightforward.
 However, like everything else that is reliable and trustworthy, it soon becomes routine.
-The manufacturing complex today perhaps lacks the rigor and watchfulness of previous generations because it no longer feels necessary to be constantly on guard; there’s a machine to do that.
-Safety is now routine and complacency can set in.
+The manufacturing complex today perhaps lacks the rigor and watchfulness of previous generations because it no longer feels necessary to be constantly on guard; there's a machine to do that.
+Safety is now routine, and complacency can set in.

 However, when we find ourselves in a routine situation and an upset occurs, it's very quickly no longer routine.
 Suddenly, everyone is shaken out of their comfort zones.
 People need to understand what they must do without taking up valuable time going through the operator's manual.
 Many workers who have learned only the present, automated procedures may find themselves lost when things fall outside the norm: they simply don't know what to do.